 - 1. Examined the factor structure of the TAI scales at the normal, between subjects (across groups) level. - This produces the normal factor structure of temperament, of ability and of interests - Can show these correlations as a "heatmap" - 2.
-But when analyzing the structure of the mean scores for each of 196 occupational groups (minimum size of 75 members), the structure is drastically different. - Several dimensions of temperament and interests are now negatively correlated with ability, others are orthogonal - Can also show these correlations as a "heatmap"
+But when analyzing the structure of the mean scores for each of 148 majors or 196 occupational groups (minimum size of 75 members), the structure is drastically different. - Several dimensions of temperament and interests are now negatively correlated with ability, others are orthogonal - Can also show these correlations as a "heatmap". - In that some correlations change sign, this is not an artifact of aggregation.